atsushieno/augene-ng/README.md

 ### Enabling VST2

-If you have VST2 SDK and would like to add support for VST2, open AugenePlayer.jucer in Projucer (and probably AudioPluginHost.jucer if you once tried to build it from build.sh) on Projucer and select `juce_audio_processors` module and enable VST(2) there, then save project.
+It is not confirmed in augene-ng era, but if you have VST2 SDK and would like to add support for VST2, open AugenePlayer.jucer in Projucer (and probably AudioPluginHost.jucer if you once tried to build it from build.sh) on Projucer and select `juce_audio_processors` module and enable VST(2) there, then save project.

 ## kotractive, augene, and augene-editor